 Maintaining Momentum in a Tired World

 I’m tired.
 There, I said it!
-I am a tired guy who needs to take a hard look at the projects I’m engaging in, and I need to focus on the important projects, prioritizing and cutting the fat, that is.
-It’s as I tell Randy, “I need to figure out what is truly important…and do it.
-The small distractions need to be done away with and in their place the important work needs to be emphasized.”
-The question though is: What is the important work?
+I am a tired guy who needs to take a hard look at the projects I’m engaging in, and I need to focus on the critical projects, prioritizing and cutting the fat.
+I tell Randy, “I need to figure out what is truly important…and do it.
+The small distractions need to be eliminated, and in their place, the important work needs to be emphasized.”
+The question, though, is: What is the critical work?

 From my parent’s perspective, college is my most important endeavor.
-They see college as a means for me to not only stay connected to the outside world, but to grow as a young man into an informed – and liberally educated – grown man.
+They see college as a means for me to stay connected to the outside world and grow as a young man into an informed – and liberally educated – grown man.
 I can agree with this.
-I can agree that college is very important.
-Hence, it is placed high on my priorities list.
+I can agree that college is crucial.
+Hence, it is high on my priority list.

 This blog – the Prison Education Blog – is another priority for me.
-It’s a priority that I’ve not been placing in its rightful place.
-With college, my class, my other commitments, and so on, I feel as though I have neglected this blog too often.
+It’s a priority I’ve not placed in its rightful place.
+I feel I have neglected this blog too often with college, my classes, other commitments, and so on.
 This is something that I am vowing to change.
 As such, you’ll be seeing an increase in posting frequency.

-So, life is hectic and tough.
-I find my hours are consumed and I still have more to do than I can possibly hope to do.
+So, life is hectic and demanding.
+I find my hours are consumed, and I still have more to do than I can hope to do.
 This leads me to have to cut other worthwhile projects.
 For example, I recently tabled the Prison Life Blog idea.
-I still have a number of blogs prepared for it, but I just can’t take it on right now.
-I’ve also had to pull back on the number of articles that I write.
-This is something that I found very fulfilling, but too time consuming to continue.
+I still have several blogs prepared for it, but I can’t take it on now.
+I’ve also had to pull back on the number of articles I write.
+This is something that I found very fulfilling but too time-consuming to continue.

-This reflection – while trying in its onset – has opened a portal for me.
-A portal that allows me to view what I’m doing and what is important.
-Somewhere along the line, the work took over and the purpose became muddled.
+While trying at its onset, this reflection has opened a portal for me.
+A portal that allows me to view what I’m doing and what is essential.
+Somewhere along the line, the work took over, and the purpose became muddled.
 I started my advocacy for the millions behind bars in America.
-I started as an innocent young man who was eager to align with a cause and promote it with all of my might.
-But these days, I feel as if every day is just another day at the office.
-To this I say good riddance.
+I started as an innocent young man eager to align with a cause and promote it with all my might.
+But I feel like every day is just another day at the office.
+To this, I say good riddance.

 Search